spacelift-io/user-documentation/docs/integrations/single-sign-on.md

 Some identity providers (eg. [Okta](https://www.okta.com/)) will allow you to provide a custom per-user SAML 2.0 _Subject_ for SAML assertions.
 You could use this feature to map GitHub usernames to your identity provider users and thus get the exact same experience as when using GitHub as your identity provider.

-{% hint style="warning" %}
+!!! warning
     When setting up SSO without this GitHub mapping, your future logins will appear as new users since Spacelift has no way of mapping those without your assistance.
 New users will count against your seat quota and you may run out of seats.
 If you run into this problem, you can [contact us](https://spacelift.io/contact).&#x20;
-{% endhint %}

 ### NameID format